A Fresh Peach Mint Julep

 School has started this week for my boys (thankfully, I was very ready for that…) but sadly, those long warm summer days are beginning to fade.
 A fresh peach mint julep may be just what you need this weekend.
 My peach julep is a fun, refreshing drink that is perfect for sipping on as the seasons begin to change.

 A traditional mint julep is a bourbon drink that originated in the South long ago in the eighteenth century.
 It is also the cocktail most associated with the Kentucky Derby, the famous horse race held annually in Louisville, Kentucky in the Spring.
-The drink quickly got a reputation as an upper class beverage because it was served with ice, something only the wealthy had–not to mention the silver cup it was typically served it.
-(If you ready my previous post about Moscow Mules, you already know how I feel about fancy cups and mugs).
+The drink quickly got a reputation as an upper-class beverage because it was served with ice, something only the wealthy had–not to mention the silver cup it was typically served in.
+(If you read my previous post about Moscow Mules, you already know how I feel about fancy cups and mugs).

 The word “julep” originally derived from the Spanish word “julepe” meaning “rosewater.”
-Julep generally refers to a drink that is sweet.
-What I love about a julep is it’s versatility, what many don’t know, is that it can actually be made with not only bourbon but with brandy, gin, rye whisky or even cognac if you prefer.
+Julep generally refers to a sweet drink.
+What I love about a julep is its versatility, what many don’t know, is that it can be made with not only bourbon but with brandy, gin, rye whisky, or even cognac if you prefer.

 Churchill Downs began promoting the Mint Julep cocktail in 1938.
 An estimated 120,000 are sold at the Kentucky Derby each year, which is pretty impressive given attendance of around 158,000.
 While there is a strong association between juleps and the Derby, I think this is a great, refreshing drink option that you can actually have throughout the year.
 Depending on where you are, peaches can be fantastic in August and September.